Macky Bagnack: Club career

 Born in Yaoundé, Bagnack came to FC Barcelona in 2008, through the Samuel Eto'o Foundation at the age of 13.
 He was promoted to the reserves on 3 August 2012.

-Bagnack made his professional debut on 8 September 2012, replacing Kiko Femenía in the 75th minute of a 1–0 away win against CD Guadalajara in the Segunda División.
+Bagnack made his professional debut on 8 September 2012, replacing Kiko Femenía in the 75th minute of a 1–0 away win against Guadalajara in the Segunda División.
 However, it was his maiden appearance of the campaign.

 Bagnack profited from David Lombán and Marc Muniesa's departures in 2013–14, appearing in 24 matches.
-He renewed his link with the Catalans on 28 January 2014, running until 2017, and scored his first goal on 7 June, netting the second of a 2–1 away win against Hércules CF.
+He renewed his link with the Catalans on 28 January 2014, running until 2017, and scored his first goal on 7 June, netting the second of a 2–1 away win against Hércules.

 In the 2014–15 season, Bagnack received eleven yellow cards and one red in a campaign which saw his team relegated to Segunda División B, his expulsion coming in a 1–0 loss at Real Betis on 8 November.
-On 12 January 2016, he rescinded his contract with Barça, and signed for FC Nantes shortly after.
+On 12 January 2016, he rescinded his contract with Barça, and signed for Nantes shortly after.

 On 31 August 2016, Bagnack returned to Spain after signing a one-year deal with Real Zaragoza.

 In 2018, Bagnack signed a contract with the Slovenian Olimpia Ljubljana, where he spent two successful seasons.

 On 27 July 2020, Bagnack signed a three-year contract with Partizan.

-In July 2021, the footballer signed a contract with FC Kairat in Kazakhstan until December 2023.
-On 31 January 2023, Bagnack joined Pari NN on loan until June 2023, with an option to make the move permanent.
+In July 2021, he signed a contract with Kairat in Kazakhstan until December 2023.
+On 31 January 2023, Bagnack joined Pari Nizhny Novgorod on loan until June 2023, with an option to make the move permanent.
 On 1 December 2023, Kairat announced that Bagnack had left the club at the end of his contract.

-On spring 2024, more precisely at April 4, he returned to Serbia and signed with TSC as a late winter-break signing.
+On April 4, he returned to Serbia and signed with TSC as a late winter-break signing.